A primary bone cancer starts in the bones. Find out about the different types.

 You can get a Ewing's tumour in the soft tissues of the body.
 Soft connective tissue tumours are called soft tissue sarcomas.
 These are treated the same way as Ewing's bone tumours.

-Chrondrosarcoma is a cancer of cartilage cells.
 Cartilage is the shiny, smooth substance that normally covers the ends of bones in the joints.
-It provides support for the joint and allows bones to move smoothly over one another.
+But it can also be found within the bone.

 - hips (pelvis)